jmiemirza/Meta-Prompting/readme.md

 ## 2.5M Category-Level VLM Prompts

 Since the paper is currently under review at a conference, we only provide limited access to the VLM prompts used in our paper.
-To gain access, please write an email with the subject **"Request for VLM Prompts"** to M. Jehanzeb Mirza:
+To gain access, please write an email with the subject **"MPVR VLM Prompts"** to M. Jehanzeb Mirza:

 - Email: [muhammad.mirza@icg.tugraz.at](muhammad.mirza@icg.tugraz.at)

-After the download, please `unzip` the files and place them in the `MPVR/descriptions` directory.
+After the download, please `unzip` the files and place them in the `Meta-Prompting/descriptions` directory.
 This is required to run the MPVR experiments.
-To generate the VLM prompts yourself for the datasets, please run the files for the individual dataset files present in the `MPVR/generate` directory.
+To generate the VLM prompts yourself for the datasets, please run the files for the individual dataset files present in the `Meta-Prompting/generate` directory.